Skip to content

 GTFS4EV comes as a Python package.
 If this is your first time using Python, we recommend using pip or conda as package managers.
 Both are available on Windows, macOS, and GNU/Linux systems.

 Also, we recommend installing GTFS4EV inside a dedicated virtual environment.
-For guidance, see: - Using pip and venv - Using conda
+For guidance, see:

 From PyPI